The F chord on the guitar

 F chord summary

 That’s all the F chords.
-We had the E shape, D shape, C shape, A shape, and G shape.
+We had the E shape, D shape, C shape, A shape, and G shape, all of these are almost impossible if you believe you must play all strings.

-Next time you see an F chord you know there are more areas in which you can play it.
+Next time you see an F chord, you know there are five areas in which you can play it and all five must be played as fractions, not the full shape.

 To get help moving to and from it, using picking, strumming, and fingerpicking, you need real songs.